docker/docs/desktop/install/linux-install.md

 >Important
 >
->Be aware that Docker Desktop on Linux runs a Virtual Machine (VM), creates and uses a custom docker context `desktop-linux` on startup.
+>Docker Desktop on Linux runs a Virtual Machine (VM) so creates and uses a custom docker context `desktop-linux` on startup.
 >
 >This means images and containers deployed on the Linux Docker Engine (before installation) are not available in Docker Desktop for Linux.
 >